betterscientificsoftware/bssw.io/CuratedContent/WorkingEffectivelyWithLegacyCode.md

-# How to Work Effectively with Legacy Code
+# Working Effectively with Legacy Code

 Legacy code can be challenging to work with many times.
 The book *Working Effectively with Legacy Code*, written by *Michael Feathers*, talks about legacy code and how to work effectively with it.